theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 == Frequently Asked Questions ==

+= How can I change the separator between the price and the button or text? =

+There is a CSS selector available for changing the separator for the plugin as a whole.
+You can put this in your themes styles.css or "Additional CSS" section of theme customizer
+The default is shown below.
+To change the character, change the content value from " - " to whatever you see fit.
+Leave blank quotes for removing it all together (e.g. content: "";)

+`
+.ea-separator::before {
+    content: " - ";
+}
+`

 = Does this work for variable products? =

 Yes!
 To use variable products, you must specify both the product id and the variation id in the shortcode parameters.